hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 * knows terminology of CGI domain
 * probably knows how complex a task is and how it could be parallised

-Coral is used for different tasks in a  3D / CGI studio, for example the deformation of 3D models, replication of models in specific patterns (â€šCrowd Instancingâ€˜) and the creation of animations.
-Another totally different usecase is the creation of so called pipeline tools, that are used for example to transfer artefacts from one colleage to another.
+Coral is used for different tasks in a  3D / CGI studio, for example the deformation of 3D models, replication of models in specific patterns ("Crowd Instancing") and the creation of animations.
+Another totally different usecase is the creation of so called pipeline tools, that are used for example to transfer artefacts from one production step to another.

 Coral is used only by professional 3D artists and pipeline technical directors (TD).
-They know the terminology and know the typical CGI workflow.
+They know the terminology and typical CGI workflow which means the program doens't have to focus on being easy to understand.

-Requirements to the system are dependability, performance and ease-of-use.
-The most important requirement to use Coral for pipeline tools is comprehensibility to be able to make complex pipeline task understanble for all colleagues and not just the one that created the tool.
+Requirements to the system are dependability and performance because of its use in a professional environment and the large datasize of models and textures.
+The most important requirement to use Coral for pipeline tools is comprehensibility to be able to make complex pipeline task understanble for all artists in the studio and not just the technical director that created the tool.

 ### General Application Domain
 > - What is typically created in or through this system?